 First, you want to pre heat the oven to 350 degrees f.
 Then, grease the casserole dish with nonstick cooking spray.

 Next, rinse and drain your sauerkraut.
 I do the same when I make kielbasa and sauerkraut since we like it less sour.
-You can skip rinsing the sauerkraut if you like.
+You can skip the rinsing if you prefer a stronger flavor.

 I also squeeze out extra liquid before adding the sauerkraut to the bottom of the prepared baking dish.
 Excess liquid will make the casserole soggy.

 I like to add salt and pepper to the layer of sauerkraut, since I like to season each layer.
-And, I just think that sauerkraut tastes so much better when it has some salt and pepper added!
+And, I just think that fermented cabbage tastes so much better when it has some salt and pepper added!

 Corned beef is salty, so you can omit the salt if you like.